Search for a rare disease

-Succinyl-CoA:3-ketoacid CoA transferase deficiency (SCOTD) is a defect in ketone body utilization characterized by severe, potentially fatal intermittent episodes of ketoacidosis.
+A rare, genetic disorder in ketone body utilization characterized by severe, potentially fatal intermittent episodes of ketoacidosis.

-Prevalence of SCOTD is unknown, 33 cases have been reported to date.
+Over 30 cases have been reported to date.

-Permanent ketosis or persistent ketouria are pathognomic features of SCOTD, however, some mild cases may not present with these signs.
-Patients display metabolic acidosis during crises and both serum and urinalysis reveal high levels of ketones, pH levels between 6.8 and 7.12 and HCO3 levels between 3-8 mmol/l may be observed.
+Permanent ketosis or persistent ketouria are pathognomic features; however, some mild cases may not present with these signs.
+Patients display metabolic acidosis during crises and both serum and urinalysis reveal high levels of ketones, pH levels between 6.8 and 7.12, and HCO3 levels between 3-8 mmol/L may be observed.
 There is no characteristic organic acid or acylcarnitine profile.
-The ratio of free fatty acids to total ketone bodies becomes less than 0.3 during a short fast and this may lead one to suspect SCOTD.
-Enzyme activity assays using fibroblasts, lymphocytes or platelets reveal a lack, or great reduction, of functional succinylCoA :3-ketoacid CoA transferase.
+The ratio of free fatty acids to total ketone bodies becomes less than 0.3 during a short fast and this may lead one to suspect the disease.
+Enzyme activity assays using fibroblasts, lymphocytes or platelets reveal a lack, or great reduction, of functional succinyl-CoA:3-oxoacid CoA transferase.

 Prenatal diagnosis by enzyme activity assays is possible using cultured amniocytes.

 The pattern of inheritance is autosomal recessive and genetic counseling should be offered to affected families.
 There is a 25% risk of disease transmission to offspring where both parents are unaffected carriers.